tonylex12/chat-app/README.md

 npm run dev
 ```

+The backend server will be available at `http://localhost:5001`

 2. In a new terminal, start the frontend:
 ```bash
 cd frontend
 npm start
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:5173`

 ## Available Scripts